 Bring forth the almighty Chart of Accounts!

 Consistency of the chart of accounts (COA) between the old and new systems is imperative.
 Each figure in the trial balance journal entry needs to land in the right place!
 Carefully plan your new chart of accounts.
 Even if you adore your current chart, it can probably use some cleanup.
 Document new accounts and/or changes to the accounts with a conversion table in Excel.
 Trust me, your tax accountant and auditor will thank you next year.

-Your accounts may have simple one to one relationships or many accounts to one account.
+Your accounts may have a simple one to one relationship or many accounts to one account.

 A more complex one to many accounts relationship requires spending time analyzing transactions in each account to determine how they should be split up.